Are you looking for what to do in Shanghai? You have come to the right place.

 Lujiazui is known for the skyscrapers and for being the business center.
 While The Bund has the headquarters of most of the banks and financial institutions and was traditionally known as the financial center, Lujiazui has the flashy buildings and a lot of the luxury hotels and offices.

 Along with these have come great restaurants, some recent green developments and a group of shopping malls attracting crowds.

 Let’s take a look at the best things to do in Shanghai’s Pudong.

 There are four main high rise towers in Lujiazui but the highest of them all is the twisted Shanghai Tower, which opened in 2016 and is the second tallest building in the world after the Burj Khalifa in Dubai.

 The tower was designed by Gensler architects and is filled with offices, a conference center and a shopping mall on the lower levels and premium offices and J Hotel in the top floors, from the 84th to the 110th which is the second highest hotel in the world after the Ritz Carlton in Hong Kong.
 If full, it can host 30,000 people, that is more than my hometown of Sitges.

 If you want to visit the highest floors, you need to buy your tickets from the ground floor external ticketing office before going in.
 To skip the queue (they are quite long even during the week and in the middle of the day) buy your ticket in advance on Klook.

-Entrance is through the basement where there is an exhibition about the tower and other tall buildings around the world, like the Lotte World Tower in Seoul.
+Entrance is through the basement where there is an exhibition about the tower and other tall buildings around the world, like the Lotte World Tower which also has one of the highest hotels in Seoul.
 Through a multimedia showcase you can learn more about how the building was designed and about its ecological impact.